rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 Closes the dialog programmatically.

 * `returnValue` — string returned by the dialog
-* Closing can be prevented by canceling `requestclose`
+* Closing can be prevented by canceling `beforeclose`

 ## Source Code